utterworks/find-docs/docs/guide/user-guide/04-add-users.md

 ## Project Users

-Project user administration is accessed from the users section in the left hand control
+Project user administration is accessed from the users section in the left pannel from within a project

 ![Manage Users](../img/users.png)